-CRT HRS:03 LEC HRS:02 LAB HRS:02 This course introduces two languages.
+CRT HRS:03 LEC HRS:02 LAB HRS:03 This course introduces two languages.
 One language will be a common programming language and the other will be a common scripting language.
 The concepts covered in the programming language will include simple input and output, conditionals, and use of standard structures in the language.
 The concepts covered in the scripting language will include formatting, enhancements and error detection.

-Prerequisite: ITSE 1431 or COSC 1430 and CITP 3305.
+Prerequisite: ITSE 1431 or COSC 1430 and CITP 3305 with a grade of "C" or better.

-CITP 3312 Fundamentals of Information Security
+3312 Fundamentals of Information Security

-CRT HRS:03 LEC HRS:02 LAB HRS:02 This course synthesizes technical material covered in prior courses to monitor, audit, analyze, and revise computer and network security systems to ensure appropriate levels of protection are in place.
-Prerequisite: ITNW 2421.
+CRT HRS:03 LEC HRS:02 LAB HRS:03 This course synthesizes technical material covered in prior courses to monitor, audit, analyze, and revise computer and network security systems to ensure appropriate levels of protection are in place.

-CITP 3320 Database Management
+3320 Database Management

-CRT HRS:03 LEC HRS:02 LAB HRS:02 In this course, the logical concept and physical organization of relational database management systems are studied.
+CRT HRS:03 LEC HRS:02 LAB HRS:03 In this course, the logical concept and physical organization of relational database management systems are studied.
 The SQL language will be used extensively in exploring and querying databases.
 Students will receive extensive hands-on skills for designing, analyzing and implementing a relational database using Oracle.
-Prerequisite: CITP 3310.
+Prerequisite: CITP 3310 with a grade of